DJustice23/personal-site/docs/adapting-guide.md

 5. How do I configure git?
 What is nano?

    Read through [git-scm](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)'s excellent documentation.
-I recommend setting your default text editor to something you're comfortable with.I like to use vim for writing commit messages.
+Set your default text editor to something you're comfortable with—for example, many developers use VS Code or vim for writing commit messages.

 6. Can I host at [username.github.io]?